HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: April 24, 2020

+**Today's Progress**: Worked on Flask App, HTML, Mongo DB and Javascript Practice

+**Thoughts:** Haven't figured it out yet, why the data is not being pulled into the HTML templates.
+Now going through the code with a fine tooth comb.
+I should have known that trying to figure out issues at this point would be a nightmare.
+I needed to test it sooner instead of building so much and trying to figure it out later.
+That was never going to work, of course.
+I will give a few more days then scrap it and start from scratch and debug properly.

+**Link(s) to work:** [Flask With MongoDB Task App](https://github.com/HajaSChilds/FlaskWithMongoTaskApp)

 ### Day 3: April 23, 2020

 **Today's Progress**: Worked on Flask App, HTML, Mongo DB and more Javascript review